 I won this book in a book giveaway from The Baker Deep End Blog in…2014!
 Finally, I read it this year!
 This informal blog, associated with Baker Book House, has giveaways of Christian non-fiction books – mostly academic or of a more thoughtful nature.
 I won another book recently, and hope to read it before 2020 (haha).

 First off, this is an academic book.
 It is not a practical “how to” book about sharing Christ with your co-worker or neighbor.
 Rather it is about the theology that underlies evangelism and the history of evangelism over the last 2,000 years – with the ultimate focus on approaches to evangelism today.
 I think its primary use would be as a textbook in classes on evangelism, outreach, and missions.
-If I was teaching such a class, I would pair it along with one that is practical in regards to everyday sharing of your faith with those around you – such as Paul Little’s classic: How to Give Away Your Faith.
+If I was teaching such a class, I would pair it along with one that is practical in regards to everyday sharing of your faith with those around you.

 There is the tension or conflict between sharing Christ in word or deed.
 Of course, it should involve both, but polarization occurs.
 Some (this would tend to be mainline Christians) see evangelism as social justice and are even opposed to sharing Christ in word.
 While some (this would tend to be conservative evangelicals) can neglect social justice and focus only on word – giving a gospel presentation, handing out tracts, going door to door.
 The author tries to build a bridge between these two sides.